New skein invariants of links: Previous work

 where $L_+$, $L_-$, $L_0$ is an oriented Conway triple and $\lambda_d :=\frac{d z - (q-q^{-1})}{d z}$.
 The above skein relation is identical to the skein relation of the Homflypt polynomial $P$ considered at variables $(q, \lambda_d)$.
 As a consequence, the invariants $\Theta_d$ can be computed directly from the diagram $L$ by applying the mixed skein relation between pairs of different components and gradually decomposing $L$ into unions of unlinked knots that result as mergings of components of $L$ via the smoothings in the mixed skein relation.
 Then, one has to evaluate the Homflypt polynomials of the unions of unlinked knots.
 Namely:

 where $c$ is the number of components of the link $L$, $\mathcal{K}^k$ denotes the set of all split links $\ell$ with $k$ split components, obtained from $L$ by applying the mixed skein relation for $k=1,\ldots, c$ and $p(\ell)$ are the coefficients coming from the application of the mixed skein relation.
 Finally, the above results enabled in \cite{chjukala} the topological distinction of the invariants $\Theta_d$ from the Homflypt polynomial on Homflypt-equivalent pairs of {\it links}.
 To summarize, the family of invariants $\{\Theta_d(q,\lambda_d)\}_{d\in\N}$ is a family of new skein invariants for links that includes the Homflypt polynomial $P$ for $d=1$ and are distinct from $P$ for each $d > 1$.

-\smallbreak In \cite{chjukala} it is further demonstrated that the family of invariants $\{\Theta_d(q,\lambda_d)\}_{d\in\N}$ generalizes to {\it a new 3-variable skein link invariant} $\Theta(q,\lambda,E)$, which is defined skein-theoretically on link diagrams by the following inductive rules: \begin{enumerate} \item On crossings involving different components the following skein relation holds:
+In \cite{chjukala} it is further demonstrated that the family of invariants $\{\Theta_d(q,\lambda_d)\}_{d\in\N}$ generalizes to {\it a new 3-variable skein link invariant} $\Theta(q,\lambda,E)$, which is defined skein-theoretically on link diagrams by the following inductive rules: \begin{enumerate} \item On crossings involving different components the following skein relation holds:

 \item For $\mathcal{K}^r := \sqcup_{i=1}^r K_i$, a union of $r$ unlinked knots, with $r \geq 1$, it holds that:

 \end{enumerate} The invariant $\Theta$ specializes to $P$ for $E = 1$ and to $\Theta_d$ for $E = 1/d$, and is stronger than $P$.
 Further, $\Theta$ satisfies the same properties as the invariants $\Theta_d$ and $P$, namely: multiplicative behaviour on connected sums, inversion of certain variables on mirror images, non-distinction of mutants.
 For details see \cite{chmjakala}.
 The well-definedness of $\Theta$ is proved in \cite{chjukala} by comparing it to an invariant $\overline{\Theta}$ for tied links, constructed from the algebra of braids and ties \cite{AJ1}, but using now the new quadratic relation for it.
 The invariant $\overline{\Theta}$ is analogous but, as computational evidence indicates, not the same as the invariant $\overline{\Delta}$ for tied links of F.~Aicardi and J.~Juyumaya \cite{AJ2}.
 In the next section of this paper we will derive an independent purely skein-theoretic proof for the well-definedness of $\Theta$.
 Moreover, in \cite[Appendix B]{chjukala} W.B.R.
 Lickorish proved the following closed combinatorial formula for the invariant $\Theta$ on an oriented link $L$ with $n$ components (proved also in \cite{pawa} with different methods):